Dojde/Hellmark.github.io/index.md

 ---

 # Private Projects
-One can learn a lot from perfoming private projects.
-I have collect a sample of my private projects on this site.
+I have collect a sample of my private projects.
 The projects range from private software projects to engagement in a local youth sports team.

 View more detailed information about all my private projects [here].